vircon32/ComputerSoftware/DevelopmentTools/Data/Readme.txt

     This is a set of tools that allow you to create Vircon32 programs from your PC, by writing C or assembly programs.

+    There are now also some "reverse" tools that do the
+    opposite: unpack a Vircon32 rom and extract from it the binaries, sounds and images it contains.

     All the programs included here are command-line tools.

 ------------------------------------------------------------